putuoka/c4it-blog/content/posts/2021/055-createdAtRoute-createdAtAction/article.md

 ---
 title: "Getting resource location with CreatedAtAction and CreatedAtRoute action results"
-path: '/blog/createdAtRoute-createdAtAction'
+path: "/blog/createdAtRoute-createdAtAction"
-tags: ["dotNET" , "MainArticle"]
+tags: ["dotNET", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "It's not a good practice to return the ID of a newly created item in the HTTP Response Body.
+excerpt: "It's not a good practice to return the ID of a newly created item in the HTTP Response Body.
 What to do?
 You can return it in the HTTP Response Headers, with CreatedAtAction and CreatedAtRoute."
 created: 2021-04-20
 updated: 2021-04-20
 ---

-Even though many devs (including me!) often forget about it, REST is not a synonym of HTTP API: it is an architectural style based on the central idea of __resource__.
+Even though many devs (including me!) often forget about it, REST is not a synonym of HTTP API: it is an architectural style based on the central idea of **resource**.

 So, when you are seeing an HTTP request like `GET http://api.example.com/games/123` you may correctly think that you are getting the details of the _game_ with ID _123_.
 You are asking for the _resource with ID 123_.